 UC Exchange is the world’s fastest growing community of “federation-ready” organizations.
 It represents networked businesses that have built real-time collaborative business communities around their UC platforms.
 Members of UC Exchange include leading companies from energy, pharmaceutical, financial services, automotive, hi-tech, legal, media, publishing, consulting and manufacturing industries.
-Currently UC Exchange is servicing more than 250,000 federated end-users, across 500+ unique corporate s, exchanging over a billion federated presence, chat, voice, and video messages a month.
+Currently UC Exchange is servicing more than 250,000 federated end-users, across 500+ unique corporate s, exchanging over a billion federated presence and chat messages a month.

 The UC Exchange Services

-The UC Exchange community is powered by a scalable any-to-any B2B UC collaboration service that includes UC, Skype, Yahoo, Google Hangouts, Facebook Messenger, and Social Media federations.
+The UC Exchange community is powered by a scalable any-to-any B2B UC collaboration service that includes UC, Skype, Yahoo, Google Hangouts, and Social Media federations.
 With the NextPlane UC Exchange you only need to federate once regardless of the number of partners in your business network.
-UC Exchange resides in the middle as an exchange providing presence, chat, multi-user chat, audio, video, and conferencing capabilities between the employees of federated organizations.
+UC Exchange resides in the middle as an exchange providing presence, chat and multi-user chat capabilities between the employees of federated organizations.
 It takes care of the interoperability complexities across incompatible UC environments.
 The UC Exchange UC Phonebook is a secure, centralized database containing highly reliable, validated and accurate contact information based on the employee profiles that are automatically updated by the participating companies.

 Any-to-Any UC Collaboration

-UC Exchange supports a wide range of UC platforms including Microsoft Office 365, Lync 2013 and 2010, OCS 2007 R1 and R2, LCS 2005; IBM Sametime; Cisco WebEx Messenger, Unified Presence Server (CUPS), and Jabber XCP; Unify (formerly Siemens Enterprise Communications) OpenScape; Google Apps, Jive OpenFire, Ezuce Open UC, and Isode M-link – with many to come.
+UC Exchange supports a wide range of UC platforms including Microsoft Office 365, Lync 2013 and 2010, OCS 2007 R1 and R2, LCS 2005; IBM Sametime; Cisco WebEx Messenger, Unified Presence Server (CUPS), and Jabber XCP; BroadSoft UC-One; Unify OpenScape; Google Apps, Jive OpenFire, Ezuce Open UC, and Isode M-link – with many more to come.